 Any safeguarding concerns or allegations about a member of the congregation must be immediately reported to the PSO/DSA

-Please be assured that all matters with be dealt with confidentially and reported as required to protect those who are vulnerable from harm.
+Please be assured that all matters will be dealt with confidentially and reported as required to protect those who are vulnerable from harm.

 Dos and Don’ts for handling a disclosure: